Dog Owner Guides | Winter Months

 During the winter months it’s a good idea to check your dog’s paws and dry them thoroughly after they've been outside, as damp paws can be very uncomfortable for your dog and cause joints to stiffen.
 Salt and grit used on roads and paths can irritate animal’s paws, so make sure to clean your dog’s feet if they do come into contact with this while out walking.

 A dog's paw pads are naturally tough, but they can still be damaged by cold weather, rough terrain, road salt and other surfaces.
 Once the pad surface begins to break it can be challenging to heal, and may even lead to infection.
 Specialised dog balms and waxes can moisturise and soothe cracked paws.
-You can learn to make your own paw balm here along with checking out different options currently available on the market here

 The cold weather can often aggravate existing medical conditions in dogs, particularly arthritis.
 It’s very important to maintain an exercise regimen with your arthritic dog, be mindful of wet surfaces that may be slippery and make sure your dog has a warm and cosy bed to recuperate in after any outdoor activity.
 Winter is also a good time to look at adding a natural joint supplement to your dog’s diet to help ease and discomfort.
 Usually your dog’s fur will be enough to keep them warm when they’re out and about, but sometimes dogs with thinner fur or older dogs can feel the chill a little more.
 Investing in a good winter coat is an ideal way to keep them warm on colder walks.